-The University of Miami/JFK Medical Center Palm Beach Regional Graduate Medical Education Consortium Hospice and Palliative Medicine Fellowship prepares the selected physician for board certification in hospice and palliative medicine.
+The University of Miami/HCA Florida JFK Hospital Palm Beach Regional Graduate Medical Education Consortium Hospice and Palliative Medicine Fellowship prepares the selected physician for board certification in hospice and palliative medicine.
 The ad hoc fellowship admissions committee selects up to two fellows each year for participation in the program.
-The program gained ACGME accreditation under the JFK Internal Medicine Program in May of 2010.
+The program gained ACGME accreditation under the HCA Florida JFK Hospital Internal Medicine Program in May of 2010.
 Several participating institutions provide the clinical base for the accredited fellowship.

 The program embraces the following ACGME-specified objectives for the selected fellow: